Keyboard shortcuts

 };

-This restarts your system automatically right after the preparations for automatic enrollment have been done by a systemd service so that systemd-boot can set up the keys as part of your next boot.
+This restarts your system automatically right after the preparations for automatic enrollment have been completed by a systemd service so that systemd-boot can set up the keys as part of your next boot.